 As noted above, concepts contained in this document apply to ER measures in programs outside of those labeled as early retirement.
 Any other program that includes a retrofit component in CT should adopt the recommendations made in this report surrounding lifetime savings calculations and evaluation considerations.
+The event type determination criteria (whether or not a measure should be considered retrofit or early retirement) are described in Section 4.1.2.
 The primary programs that this is likely to be applicable to include: